Augmentative and Alternative Communication

 Based on your child’s evaluation, we may recommend short-term therapy at Children’s.
 Family, school personnel and community therapists are important members of a child’s treatment team.
 We encourage them to come to treatment sessions.

-When we recommend using an AAC system, we provide training for the child, family and caregivers about that system to ensure success.
+When we recommend using an AAC system, we provide training for the child, family, caregivers and school staff about that system to ensure success.
 Training is typically included as part of a child’s treatment program.

 Telemedicine at Seattle Children’s

 You may be offered a telehealth (virtual) appointment.
 Learn more.

 Paying for Care